ucfopen/Materia-Docs/_administrators/heroku.md

 ## Creating a New Heroku App

-Clicking the deploy to Heroku button below will begin building a server.
+Clicking the "Deploy to Heroku" button below will begin building a server.
 It'll install a few widgets and give you a public web address to begin playing with Materia.
 The default build uses free assets, so it won't cost a thing.
 To get started, just click the deploy button below.

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](http://bit.ly/get-materia-heroku)